So, I was trying to get my friend to read a recent issue of Adbusters magazine.

 A democratic media breaks the bottleneck.
 It's the strategic foundation that will allow us to amplify our efforts to build truly sustainable and vibrant new ways of living here in our own city, and in every city around the globe.

-This was the work I and the other members of the Films For Action team set out to accomplish when we first began the project back in 2006.
-We have organized dozens of film screening events, cataloged over 1400 world-changing videos on our website, launched several targeted campaigns, and launched version 2.0 of the FilmsForAction.org website.
+This was the work I and the other members of the Films For Action team set out to accomplish when we first began the project four years ago.
+We have organized over two dozen film screening events, cataloged over 700 world-changing videos on our website, aired documentaries on public access TV for two years, launched several targeted campaigns, and have currently finished work on version 2.0 of the FilmsForAction.org website.

-With the re-launch of our site - over a year in development - we've entered the 2nd major phase of the strategy.
+With the recent launch of our site - over a year in development - we've entered the 2nd major phase of the strategy.
 The new site's infrastructure has been programmed to make it easy to create whole new city chapter sub-sites with just a few clicks.
-Our original chapter based in Lawrence, KS demonstrates the concept, and shows how these cities will stay networked with our international "main" site.
-In the last two years, we've seen over a dozen city chapters begin to take root, while 2013 looks like it may be the break-out year for the project as we hit some critical thresholds in international traffic and more chapters get started every week.
+Our original chapter based in Lawrence, KSdemonstrates the concept, and shows how these cities will stay networked with our international "main" site.
+In the coming months, we expect to see dozens of new chapters form.

-As I see it, these are all the first few steps in a thousand-move chess game.
+As I see it, these are all the first few steps in a thousand-step chess game.
 But there's no way to make progress until you get started on step one.